Records show Alan Thicke died from rupture of major artery

 The details emerged after the “Growing Pains” star died Dec.
 13 at 69.
 He was buried Monday in Santa Barbara, California.

-The Canadian actor had enjoyed a lengthy career on both sides of the border.
-He also worked as a songwriter and talk show host.
+The Canadian actor had enjoyed a lengthy career on both sides of the border working as a songwriter and talk show host.

 His cause of death was determined by a doctor and no autopsy was performed.